flintlib/flint/doc/source/acb_theta.rst

     After calling :func:`acb_theta_ql_reduce`, we generally use the duplication formula on the result of :func:`acb_theta_ql_a0` at `2\tau`.
-When *sqr* is zero, we either add a final square-root step or call :func:`acb_theta_naive_all` when the precision is low.
+When *sqr* is zero, we add a final square-root step.

 Quasi-linear algorithms: derivatives
 -------------------------------------------------------------------------------